Espyo/Pikifen/readme.md

 * Fairly low system requirements, no special permissions to run, no need to install, and less than 50 MB when extracted.
 * Made almost entirely from scratch, as free and open-source software, for Windows, Linux (Steam Deck too!), and Mac.
 * Organized codebase with very few external dependencies.
+* The source "code" for some of the graphics and songs is also available.

 ## Get the latest version